Jump to Resources »

 FAQs

-Download the PDF version of our POLST FAQ’s for Patients and Loved Ones here.
+Download the PDF version of our POLST FAQ’s for Consumers here.

 What is the POLST form?

-POLST is a physician order that helps give seriously-ill patients more control over their end-of life care.
-Produced on a distinctive bright pink form and signed by both the doctor and patient, POLST specifies the types of medical treatment that a patient wishes to receive towards the end of life.
-As a result, POLST can prevent unwanted or medically ineffective treatment, reduce patient and family suffering, and help ensure that patients’ wishes are honored.
+POLST is a medical order that gives you more control over your care when you have chronic or serious illness.
+Produced on a distinctive bright pink paper and signed by your doctor, nurse practitioner, or physician assistant and you, as the patient, or your legally recognized healthcare decision maker, POLST specifies the types of medical treatment that you wish to receive toward the end of life.
+POLST can prevent unwanted or medically ineffective treatment, reduce suffering for you and your family, and help ensure that your wishes are honored.

-The decisions documented on the POLST form include whether to:
+The medical treatment choices documented on the POLST include whether to:

 Is POLST required by law?